-In partnership with the Presiding Bishop’s office, US Disaster Program staff have been holding weekly calls with bishops and key leaders in Episcopal dioceses to address the novel coronavirus pandemic since mid-March.
+In partnership with the Presiding Bishop’s office, US Disaster Program staff held regular calls beginning in mid-March 2020 with bishops and key leaders in Episcopal dioceses to address the novel coronavirus pandemic.
 Initial response steps included the creation of faith-based resources to help bishops and diocesan staff determine how to safely conduct services and to maintain community in a pandemic.
-As the pandemic progressed and states issued stay-at-home orders, the US Disaster Program began offering weekly webinars on a variety of topics such as mental health, isolation, institutional support and immigration, as well as other resources to help diocesan partners address the widespread impact of the coronavirus.
+As the pandemic progressed and states issued stay-at-home orders, the US Disaster Program began offering webinars on a variety of topics such as mental health, isolation, institutional support and immigration, as well as other resources to help diocesan partners address the widespread impact of the coronavirus.
 The US Disaster Program continues to provide technical support as partners determine how to best respond to the unique needs in their communities, whether that be mental health care, medical care, financial assistance or other needs.

 The COVID-19 pandemic has curtailed many of the services available to migrants in shelters on the US-Mexico border, such as La Casa Shelter, which is supported by the Episcopal Diocese of Arizona.
 The diocese is working with shelter staff to implement physical distancing and provide virtual support to keep all of the residents safe and healthy as they navigate the US immigration process.
 The Diocese of Arizona has a long-standing relationship with Cruzando Fronteras and the shelter.
 With the support of Episcopal Relief & Development, it is leveraging these relationships to adapt the emotional, physical and pastoral assistance provided to migrants in the shelter under the current situation.

-In partnership with Episcopal Relief & Development, the Episcopal Diocese of San Diego is leveraging their connections through Camp Stevens to provide food for vulnerable communities in both rural and urban areas.
-The diocese is operating four food pantries throughout San Diego county that will serve 600 people in need on a weekly basis.
+The Episcopal Diocese of San Diego has leveraged its connections through Camp Stevens to provide food for vulnerable communities in both rural and urban areas.
+The diocese is operating four food pantries throughout San Diego county that serve 600 people in need on a weekly basis.

-The Episcopal Diocese of California has partnered with Episcopal Relief & Development to distribute N95 masks to homeless and marginally housed people who are being disproportionately impacted not only by the pandemic but additionally by the unhealthy air quality caused by the wildfires.
-The diocese is leveraging congregations that serve as food distribution and sheltering sites to distribute these masks.
+The Episcopal Diocese of California distributed N95 masks to people without shelter who are being disproportionately impacted not only by the pandemic but additionally by the unhealthy air quality caused by the wildfires.
+The diocese is mobilizing congregations that served as food distribution and sheltering sites to distribute these masks.

-In partnership with Episcopal Relief & Development, the Episcopal Diocese of El Camino Real is also providing relief for families affected by the California wildfires and COVID-19.
-The diocese is supplying gift cards for food and gas, covering hotel bills, as well as assisting farmworkers who have been affected by both the pandemic and now the poor air quality caused by the fires.
+The Episcopal Diocese of El Camino Real is also providing relief for families affected by the California wildfires and COVID-19.
+The diocese also supplied gift cards for food and gas, covering hotel bills, as well as assisted farmworkers who have been affected by both the pandemic and the poor air quality caused by the fires.

 Episcopal Relief & Development is working with the Episcopal Diocese of Indianapolis to provide relief in the form of rental and utility assistance as well as gift cards for medication and hygiene products to over 100 individuals and their families.
 Many of those affected have been laid off, furloughed or have had their working hours reduced.
 This support will be distributed in collaboration with the diocese’s food pantry, The Storehouse.